fairusatoir/mqtt_sub/README.md

 ## License

-This project is licensed under the WTFPL - see the LICENSE.md file for details
+This project is licensed under the MIT LICENSE - see the LICENSE.md file for details

 ## Acknowledgments